-Opinion: No man should force their wife into sex
+Opinion: Is it really up for debate that men can’t force their wives into sex?

 “Ravaged.”

 This view not only underplays marital rape but sets up the assumption that trauma arising from sexual violence can somehow be graded.
-Furthermore it classifies a married woman’s right to her own body as lesser than other women.
+Furthermore, it classifies a married woman’s right to her own body as lesser than other women’s.

 Justice Shankar added that legitimate expectation of sex in a marriage was an “inexorable incident of relationship”.
 However, “expectation of sex” cannot and should not lead to forceful access.